How To Grow Watermelons

 Obviously, there are many ways to check if watermelons are ripe or not.
 It is an art - eventually, you will have to pick a melon and try it.

-When picked, watermelons can be stored in dry, cold and dark room or basement for several weeks.
+When picked, watermelons can be stored in a dry, cold, and dark room or basement for several weeks.

-If you live in warmer area, plant watermelon plants every few weeks to prolong harvesting season.
+If you live in a warmer area, plant watermelon plants every few weeks to prolong the harvesting season.

 Good luck! :)

 For more information about watermelons, feel free to check the following:

 Growing plants alongside each other in many different combinations can have plenty of benefits!
 If the plant you’re growing is a watermelon, you may be looking for a guide to watermelon companion plants.

 Watermelon plants need sandy, loose soil with pH levels between 6.0 and 6.8, 8 hours of full sunlight, and a temperature of 65-95 degrees to produce excellent fruit.
 With these needs in mind, plants like marigolds, nasturtiums, and radishes make suitable companion plants for watermelons.

 Picking a fully ripe watermelon can be a bit of a challenge, but there are a few common methods that can help you identify one, regardless if you are buying a watermelon on the market, grocery shop, or you are testing watermelons in your own garden.

 Of course, there is no full-proof method for testing how ripe watermelon is, except one - take a sharp knife and slice it open.